ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 12) Culture
 13) Signal vs Noise
 14) Building Teams
-14) Hiring
+15) Hiring
      - Where to find people
-15) Failing
+16) Failing
  - Why do quit?
-16)
+17)
  - Short-term vs Long-term
-17) The functions of a company
+18) The functions of a company
  - Customer
  - Product
  - Revenue Generation
  - Sales
  - Operating Costs
-18) Making Impact
+19) Making Impact
-19) Scarce resources
+20) Scarce resources

 # About the Author
 - Chris Ragobeer has been in startups for the last 10 years.
 Limited Resources.
--
-- TBD

-# Minimal Viable Segment

 # Introduction

+The pace of change in the world is exponential.

+- Internet-> Free
+- Mobile Devices
+- Cloud Computing

 1. Startups are hard because you are creating things from scratch that hasn't been done before and the path to doing so is not clear and straight forward.
 2. Startups fail because the people operating and involved with them sometimes do not have the same goals, motivaitons and intentions
 3. Inexperience in startups cause people to fail